sayanlp99/bits_notes/sem2/devops/devops.md

    - **Checklist for CD:**
      1. **Check build status before submitting code**: Ensure the build is successful before pushing new changes.
      2. **Rebase locally**: Before submitting code, update your local environment with the latest changes from the main branch.
-     3. **Local tests**: Run tests locally to verify that your changes don’t break the build.
+     3. **Local tests**: Run tests locally to verify that your changes don't break the build.
      4. **Submit changes**: Push your code only if the local build passes.
      5. **Monitor the CI system**: Ensure the build passes in the CI environment.
      6. **Fix any issues**: If the build fails, fix the issue locally before continuing.